Learning to Optimize Via Posterior Sampling: Algorithms.

 Our second example treats a linear bandit problem.
 Here we assume $\theta$ is drawn from a normal distribution $N(\mu_0, \Sigma_0)$ but without assuming that the covariance matrix is diagonal.
 We consider a linear reward function $f_\theta(a) = \langle \phi(a), \theta\rangle$ and assume the reward noise $R_t-f_\theta(A_t)$ is normally distributed and independent from $(H_t, A_t, \theta)$.
 One can show that, conditioned on the history $H_t$, $\theta$ remains normally distributed.
 Algorithm \ref{alg:Linear--Gaussian UCB} presents an implementation of UCB algorithm for this problem.
 The expectations can be computed efficiently via Kalman filtering.
 The algorithm employs upper confidence bound $ \left\langle \phi(a),\,\mu_{t}\right\rangle+ \beta \log(t) \left\| \phi(a) \right\|_{\Sigma_t }$.
 The term $ \left\| \phi(a) \right\|_{\Sigma_t}$ captures the posterior variance of $\theta$ in the direction $\phi(a)$, and, as with the case of independent arms, causes the uncertainty bonus $\beta \log(t) \left\| \phi(a) \right\|_{\Sigma_t }$ to diminish as the number of observations increases.

-\subsection{Posterior Sampling}
+\subsection{Posterior Sampling.}

 The posterior sampling algorithm simply samples each action according to the probability it is optimal.
 In particular, the algorithm applies action sampling distributions $\pi_t = \mathbb{P}\left(A_t^* \in \cdot \mid H_{t}\right)$, where $A^*_t$ is a random variable that satisfies $A^*_t \in \arg\max_{a \in \mathcal{A}_t} f_\theta(a)$.
-Practical implementations typically operate by at each time $t$ sampling an index $\hat{\theta}_t \in \Theta$ from the distribution $\mathbb{P}\left(\theta \in \cdot \mid H_{t}\right)$ and then generating an action $A_t \in \arg\max_{a \in \mathcal{A}_t} f_{\hat{\theta}_t}(a)$.
+Practical implementations typically operate by, at each time $t$, sampling an index $\hat{\theta}_t \in \Theta$ from the distribution $\mathbb{P}\left(\theta \in \cdot \mid H_{t}\right)$ and then generating an action $A_t \in \arg\max_{a \in \mathcal{A}_t} f_{\hat{\theta}_t}(a)$.
 To illustrate, let us provide concrete examples that address problems analogous to Algorithms \ref{alg:independentUCB} and \ref{alg:Linear--Gaussian UCB}.

 Our first example involves a model with independent arms.
 In particular, suppose $\theta$ is drawn from a normal distribution $N(\mu_0, \Sigma_0)$ with a diagonal covariance matrix $\Sigma_0$, the reward function is given by $f_\theta(a) = \theta_a$, and the reward noise $R_t-f_\theta(A_t)$ is normally distributed and independent from $(H_t, A_t, \theta)$.
-Then, it is easy to show that, conditioned on the history $H_t$, $\theta$ remains normally distributed with independent components.
+It then follows that, conditioned on the history $H_t$, $\theta$ remains normally distributed with independent components.
 Algorithm \ref{alg:independentPosteriorSampling} presents an implementation of posterior sampling for this problem.
 The expectations are easy to compute and can also be computed recursively.

 Our second example treats a linear bandit problem.
 Algorithm \ref{alg:linearPosteriorSampling} presents a posterior sampling analogue to Algorithm \ref{alg:Linear--Gaussian UCB}.
 As before, we assume $\theta$ is drawn from a normal distribution $N(\mu_0, \Sigma_0)$.
 We consider a linear reward function $f_\theta(a) = \langle \phi(a), \theta\rangle$ and assume the reward noise $R_t-f_\theta(A_t)$ is normally distributed and independent from $(H_t, A_t, \theta)$.